Guide to Business Loan Down Payments

 One solution is to look for loans that have lower down payment requirements.
 SBA loans and loans sponsored by government entities can help businesses in a bind since they may require lower down payments than private business loans and offer competitive interest rates.

 You can also look into loans that don’t require a down payment, such as online loans and lines of credit.
-Another option is to borrow less money, since some lenders only require a down payment if you’re borrowing a large amount of money.
+Another option is to borrow less money, since some lenders only require a down payment if you’re borrowing a large amount.

-Once they are paid off, the money you were using to pay balances plus interest each month can now be applied to the down payment.
+Once they’re paid off, the money you were using to pay balances plus interest each month can now be applied to the down payment.

-If a low credit score is the reason for a high down payment, you can work on building your credit profile so you are able to qualify for lower down payments — along with improved interest rates and terms — in the future.
+If a low credit score is the reason for a high down payment, you can work on building your credit profile so that you’re able to qualify for lower down payments — along with improved interest rates and terms — in the future.

 FAQ